leonardreidy/co34pt_halfLiveForConditional/README.md

 - `AcidTrack.scd` is track 2
 - `raveTrack.scd` is track 3

-I try to use permissively-licensed samples and release my code wherever possible in a way that is useful, so this album reflects that.
+I try to use permissively-licensed samples and release my code wherever possible in a way that is useful.

 Get in touch on twitter (@theseanco) or via email theseancotterill at live period com if you have any questions/comments.